 The Risk Management and Compliance functions provide oversight around development and implementation of risk assessments and controls.
-The internal audit function provides a fully independent review for the Board of the efficacy of the overall control environment.
+The internal audit function provides a fully independent review of the effectiveness of the control environment for the Board.

 Compliance function

 Role

 The Compliance function supports management and the Board in ensuring that there are adequate procedures in place to meet compliance and legal requirements and to manage compliance risk.